rohskopf/SimpleML-IAP/README.md

 ### `1d_chain_d6.ipynb`

 Same as previous, except cleaned up and we fit the neural network potential to forces here.
 The force fitting is slow because of loops in PyTorch...
 Need to think about how to speed this up!

+### `1d_chain_d7.ipynb`

+Here we verify that the neural network model forces are equivalent to those calculated via finite difference.